krzyniuczacha/adhd-eeg-classifier/README.md

 ### Conclusions

 - **Random Forest** achieved the best results among individual models (F1=0.90).
-Hand-crafted features (theta/beta ratio, entropy, asymmetry) proved more effective than raw signals fed to CNN.
+Hand-crafted features — theta/beta ratio, entropy, asymmetry — proved more informative than raw signals fed directly to the CNN.
-- **SVM** performs slightly worse than RF — likely due to the high number of features (>150), where decision trees handle feature spaces better than an RBF kernel.
+- **SVM** performs slightly below RF, likely because RBF kernels struggle with the high-dimensional feature space (>150 features) compared to tree-based splitting.
-- **CNN** has the highest recall (0.91) — it misses fewer ADHD cases — but at the cost of precision.
-Overfitting remains a challenge with a small dataset (~6700 training epochs).
-Augmentation (noise, time shift, channel dropout) mitigated the issue but did not fully resolve it.
+- **CNN** achieves the highest recall (0.91), missing fewer ADHD cases, but at the cost of precision.
+Overfitting is a known challenge on small datasets (~6700 training epochs); augmentation (noise, time shifts, channel dropout) reduced but did not eliminate it.
-- **Ensemble** combines the strengths of all models and achieves the best overall balance of metrics.
-CNN's high recall compensates for the conservativeness of RF/SVM.
+- **Ensemble** combines all three models' strengths and yields the best overall balance.
+CNN's high recall compensates for the conservatism of RF and SVM.
-- **Most important features** are theta/beta ratio, spectral entropy, and interhemispheric asymmetry in the theta band — consistent with clinical ADHD literature.
+- **Most discriminative features** are the theta/beta ratio, spectral entropy, and interhemispheric asymmetry in the theta band — consistent with established ADHD biomarker literature.
-- Cross-validation with patient groups shows high variance across folds (acc 0.70–0.82), suggesting significant inter-subject variability in EEG signals.
+- Group cross-validation shows high fold-to-fold variance (acc 0.70–0.82), reflecting substantial inter-subject variability in resting-state EEG.

 ## Technologies